On Generalized Uncertainty Principle: Conclusion

-It is shown that the generalized uncertainty principle based on the $ \tilde{\delta} $ have found strong supports from string theory, noncommutative geometry and loop quantum gravity.
-Moreover, there are many implications originated from our generalized uncertainty principle for the rest of the physics.
-For example, generalized uncertainty principle changes, from the view point of the statistical mechanics, the volume of the fundamental cell of the phase space in a momentum dependent manner by the $ \tilde{\delta} $ or the resolution of the UV/IR mixing problem of quantum field theories, etc are in good accordance with our results.
-These quantum gravity features have novel implications for statistical properties of a thermodynamical systems.
-Generalized uncertainty principle is a common feature of all promising candidates of quantum gravity.
-For example string theory, loop quantum gravity and noncommutative geometry that gives a deeper insight to the nature of spacetime at Planck scale, all indicate the modification of standard Heisenberg uncertainty principle.
-It has also been indicated that within quantum gravity scenarios, a modification of dispersion relation is unavoidable and there is a positive sign for the existance of black hole remanants because of the quantum gravitational induced corrections to black hole entropy and temprature.
+In the sequel, we have shown that the above generalized uncertainty principle, which is based on the analysis of $ \tilde{\delta} $, finds strong supports from the behavior of string theory, noncommutative geometry and loop quantum gravity.
+Moreover, there are many implications originating from our generalized uncertainty principle for both the low and high energy physics.
+For example, the generalized uncertainty principle offers modified viewpoints on the statistical mechanics, \textit{e.g.}, the volume of the fundamental cell in phasespace can be determined in a momentum dependent manner, as per the consideration of the function $ \tilde{\delta} $.
+Furthermore, we provided a resolution for the UV/IR mixing problem in quantum field theories and gauge theories.
+In an accordance with our result, the quantum gravity features are appeared to have a set of novel implications for the statistical properties of underlying thermodynamical and quantum statistical configurations.
+Thus, the above generalized uncertainty principle renders to be a common feature of all promising candidates of short distance geometries and quantum theory of gravity.
+From the perspective of string theory, loop quantum gravity and noncommutative geometry, our analysis gives a deeper insight on the short distance nature of spacetime.
+For example, all the above theories call modifications of the standard Heisenberg uncertainty principle near the Planck scale.
+In this sense, we have demonstrated in general that a modification of the corresponding dispersion relation is unavoidable in the quantum gravity scenarios.
+This indicates a positive sign for the existence of black hole remnants and thereby induced quantum gravity corrections to the standard Bekenstein-Hawking entropy and the Hawking temperature of black hole configurations.